How to Apply: Summer 2023

 We recognize that feedback is essential to your development.
 Our articling/summer students receive regular informal feedback from assigning lawyers, principals and mentors and also receive formal reviews during the summer and during each articling rotation.

-- we pay all course fees and salary during the licensing process; and
+During articles, we pay all course fees and salary during the licensing process.
+We also offer a comprehensive benefits package including: